raizelistaken/TwitterMovieSentiment/README.md

   <img src="images/VADERbigsick.jpg" width="416" />
 </p>

+After spending countless days wondering why the Big Sick scored so poorly on the VADER test it dawned on me that the word "sick" might be bringing down the score.

 Topic 1 seems to be about the movie itself.
 Topic 2 seems to be about the actors since multiple names are brought up.
 Topic 3 is predominately numbers and words such as billboard and oscar lead me to believe topic 3 is about ratings and winning awards.
 I could not make sense of topic 4 and 5; the words used seem very random.

 ![LDAbigsick](images/lda_bigsick.jpg)